Retail: Types of retail outlets

 Retail stores may be classified by the type of product carried.
 Softline retailers sell goods that are consumed after a single-use, or have a limited life (typically under three years) in they are normally consumed.
 Soft goods include clothing, other fabrics, footwear, toiletries, cosmetics, medicines and stationery.
 Grocery stores, including supermarkets and hypermarkets, along with convenience stores carry a mix of food products and consumable household items such as detergents, cleansers, personal hygiene products.
 Retailers selling consumer durables are sometimes known as hardline retailers – automobiles, appliances, electronics, furniture, sporting goods, lumber, etc., and parts for them.
 Specialist retailers operate in many industries such as the arts e.g. green grocers, contemporary art galleries, bookstores, handicrafts, musical instruments, gift shops.

-Types of retail outlets by marketing strategy include shopping arcade, anchor store, bazaar, boutique, category killer, chain store, co-operative store convenience store, department stores, discount stores, e-tailer, general store, give-away shop, hawkers also known as peddlers, costermongers or street vendors, high street store, hypermarket, pop-up retail, marketplace, market square, shopping center, speciality store, supermarket variety stores, vending machine, no frills, warehouse clubs, warehouse stores, automated retail, big-box stores, second-hand shop, and charity shop.
-Retailers can opt for a format as each provides different retail mix to its customers based on their customer demographics, lifestyle and purchase behavior.
-An effective format will determine how products are display products, as well as how target customers are attracted.